lestec-al/files/README.md

 - keyboard navigation, copy/paste support (arrows, enter, backspace, ctrl-c/ctrl-v, only Tkinter)
 - select multiple files/catalogs by holding Ctrl and clicking with the mouse (bugs, only Tkinter)
 - copy/paste to/from another file manager (only Windows and Tkinter)
-- in the command line ver, navigation by entering text from the keyboard
+- the command line ver has navigation by typing short commands

 Tkinter ver (files_new.py) works on Windows, Linux (should work on MacOS, but not tested).
 Screenshots from Windows 10 and Linux Ubuntu 20.04: